ohler55/ox/README.md

  - Changed raised Exceptions to customer classes that inherit from StandardError.

  - Fixed a few minor bugs.

-### Release 1.8.6

- - Removed broken check for matching start and end element names in SAX mode.
-The names are still included in the handler callbacks so the user can perform the check is desired.

 ## <a name="description">Description</a>